Muhao-Chen/muhao-chen.github.io/_pages/resources.md

 ### Tensegrity Finite Element Method ([TsgFEM](https://github.com/Muhao-Chen/Tensegrity_Finite_Element_Method_TsgFEM))

-[TsgFEM](https://github.com/Muhao-Chen/Tensegrity_Finite_Element_Method_TsgFEM) allows one to do the following studies, but not limited to the listed items.
+[TsgFEM](https://github.com/Muhao-Chen/Tensegrity_Finite_Element_Method_TsgFEM) allows one to do the subsequent studies, but not limited to the listed items.
 For statics, 1).
 Conducting structure equilibrium configuration, prestress design, and stiffness studies.
 2).
 Performing prestress and mechanism modes analysis.
 3).
-Checking stiffness, stability, and robustness in terms of prestress, materials, and geometric information of the structure.
+Checking stiffness, stability, and robustness in terms of the structure's prestress, materials, and geometric information.
 4).
 Conducting studies on form-finding of tensegrity systems.
 5).
 Simulating the forced motion of structures.
 6).
 Studying the feasibility of pseudo-static deployment trajectories.
 For dynamics: 1).
 Rigid body dynamics with acceptable errors by setting relatively high stiffness for bars.
 2).
-FEM dynamics simulation with elastic or plastic deformations in the presence of various kinds of boundary conditions, such as fixing any nodes in any direction, applying static or dynamic external forces (i.e., gravitational force, some specified forces, or arbitrary seismic vibrations).
+FEM dynamics simulation with elastic or plastic deformations in the presence of various kinds of boundary conditions, such as fixing any nodes in any direction, applying static or dynamic external forces (i.e., gravitational force, some specified forces, or random seismic vibrations).
 3).
 Modal analysis, including natural frequency and corresponding modes.
 4).
 An interface towards structural control by a compact state-space form of a linear model.
 Some demos are shown below.

 <table>
 <tr>